 At its April 2013 meeting, the Commission took action to identify the range of content that is required to be included in the preservice portion of the Intern program related to the teaching of English learners.
-The content is a subset of the Commission's program standard addressing the teaching of English learners, which must be addressed comprehensively in the full Intern Program Sponsor Alerts (see PSA-13-06).
+The content is a subset of the Commission's program standard addressing the teaching of English learners, which must be addressed comprehensively in the full Intern program.